 <?php header('Content-Type: text/html'); ?> <Response></Response>

 Once your code is live, you’ll then need to update your Twilio phone number with the Webhook URL for handling incoming SMS messages.
-You can find instructions for updating your phone number here: Configuring phone numbers to receive calls or SMS messages.
+You can find instructions for updating your phone number here: Respond with a Webhook.